northle/docs/src/docs/basics/requests.md

 ## Headers

-To get request headers use `header` method:
+To get request headers, use the `header` method:

 ```ts
 const header = this.request.header('x-requested-with');